official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 UK liaison officer at CENTCOM, Sir Richard Dearlove, Mr Powell, Sir David Manning and Mr Scarlett were present.

-198 Minute No.10 [junior official] to Prime Minister, 8 April 2002, ‘Iraq Suspends Oil Exports; Impact on the Oil Markets’.
+[^198]: Minute No.10 [junior official] to Prime Minister, 8 April 2002, ‘Iraq Suspends Oil Exports; Impact

 483

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford537.
-Mr Straw was overseas at the UK/Caribbean Summit at that time, but no FCO representative was present.199
+537. Mr Straw was overseas at the UK/Caribbean Summit at that time, but no FCO representative was present.[^199]

-538. Lt Gen Pigott produced a set of briefing slides at the meeting.200 They identified a provisional end state for military action against Iraq which was defined as:
+538. Lt Gen Pigott produced a set of briefing slides at the meeting.[^200] They identified a provisional end state for military action against Iraq which was defined as:

 “A law-abiding Iraq which is reintegrated in the international community, that does